-The three paintings thus point to this uniformity of commercial mass production.
+Each iteration of If Value Then Copy consists of three identical paintings; this repetition points to the uniformity of commercial mass production.
 At the same time, the slogan challenges the very idea of originality, authorship and value.
 Is any idea truly original?
 Can one claim ownership of immaterial goods?
-How do we even evolve if not by mimicking and copying what is already surrounding us?
+How do we evolve if not by mimicking and copying what is already surrounding us?

 If Value Then Copy was developed within the context of Copyshop, 2005, a collaboration between Copenhagen Brains and SUPERFLEX.